VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 * `query` template function is disabled for performance reasons (might be changed in future);

+## Monitoring

+`vmalert` exports various metrics in Prometheus exposition format at `http://vmalert-host:8880/metrics` page.
+We recommend setting up regular scraping of this page either through `vmagent` or by Prometheus so that the exported metrics may be analyzed later.

+Use official [Grafana dashboard](https://grafana.com/grafana/dashboards/14950) for `vmalert` overview.
+If you have suggestions for improvements or have found a bug - please open an issue on github or add a review to the dashboard.

 ## Configuration

 Pass `-help` to `vmalert` in order to see the full list of supported